bkleinen/bkleinen.github.io/hugo/content/classes/ss2024/info2/labs/lab-05.md

 1. Start your chatterbox by writing a method that listens for a Socket connection on a port.
 This is your Chatterbox server.
 For now, just echo what you have read to the console.
 2. Now write a client that connects to it and writes to a port.
 3. Test your methods on your own machine.
-4. If you are not in the lab with the others: Follow the instructions to connect to an HTW lab computer at https://imi-bachelor.htw-berlin.de/studium/labore/hinweise/entfernter-zugriff-auf-labor-pcs-ueber-vpn-und-remote-desktop/ and copy your code onto your lab computer.
-It is recommended you use a ganymed computer.
-Share your address and port with others and see whether you can chat with each other.
+4. If you are not in the lab with the others: Instructions TBD.
 You might need to change the default ports of your program to ports between 8000 and 8010.

 ### Step 2: Server can send message
 5. Extend your Server such that you can enter messages on the Server side as well, and extend your Client to receive and display those messages.